-Are thumb-sucking and pacifier use harmful for my child’s teeth?
+Are thumb-sucking and pacifier use harmful to my child’s teeth?

 Yes.
 Long-term use of pacifiers and thumb-sucking can cause oral health issues to develop at an early age.
 Ideally, your child should stop these habits before they are four years old.
 Continued use can cause issues such as over-bites, protruding teeth, underbites, open-bites, and more.

 How can parents help prevent tooth decay?

 When should I take my child to the dentist for their first check-up?

 There are two ideal times to introduce your child to the dentist for their first check-up: when their first tooth erupts, or around their first birthday.
 The American Dental Association recommends that young patients begin visiting the dentist as early as the age of 1.
 Even if your baby shows no signs of teeth, the dentist can still check for oral health issues after their first birthday.